membase/ns_server/DESIGN.markdown

     mc_accept.erl

 This module opens up a listening port and spawns child e-processes to manage each client connection (or session).
 Each client connection gets two child e-processes, which are paired: one child-process to receive incoming messages, and another child-e-process to do sends of responses.

 The mc_accept module is genericized so that different server implementation modules can be plugged in to provide different behavior.
-There are two kinds of implementation modules: protocol modules and processor modules.
+There are two kinds of pluggable implementation modules: protocol modules and processor modules.

 ## Protocol Modules